One man, one vote: Northern Ireland

 When Northern Ireland was established in 1921, it adopted the same political system then in place for the Westminster Parliament and British local government.
 But the Parliament of Northern Ireland did not follow Westminster in changes to the franchise from 1945.
 As a result, into the 1960s, plural voting was still allowed not only for local government (as it was for local government in Great Britain), but also for the Parliament of Northern Ireland.
-This meant that in local council elections (as in Great Britain), ratepayers and their spouses, whether renting or owning the property, could vote.
-Company directors had an extra vote by virtue of their company's status.
+This meant that in local council elections (as in Great Britain), ratepayers and their spouses, whether renting or owning the property, could vote, and company directors had an extra vote by virtue of their company's status.
 However, unlike the situation in Great Britain, non-ratepayers did not have a vote in local government elections.
 The franchise for elections to the Parliament of Northern Ireland had been extended in 1928 to all adult citizens who were not disqualified, at the same time as the franchise for elections to Westminster.
 But, university representation and the business vote continued for elections to the House of Commons of Northern Ireland until 1969.
 They were abolished in 1948 for elections to the UK House of Commons (including Westminster seats in Northern Ireland).
 Historians and political scholars have debated the extent to which the franchise for local government contributed to unionist electoral success in controlling councils in nationalist-majority areas.

 Based on a number of inequities, the Northern Ireland Civil Rights Association was founded in 1967.
 It had five primary demands, and added the demand that each citizen in Northern Ireland be afforded the same number of votes for local government elections (as stated above, this was not yet the case anywhere in the United Kingdom).
 The slogan "one man, one vote" became a rallying cry for this campaign.
 The Parliament of Northern Ireland voted to update the voting rules for elections to the Northern Ireland House of Commons, which were implemented for the 1969 Northern Ireland general election, and for local government elections, which was done by the Electoral Law Act (Northern Ireland) 1969, passed on 25 November 1969.